MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 # Limitations
    * Only one Ethernet device can be connected to the bridge when it operates in STA mode.
 Routers/switches are not supported for connecting multiple Ethernet devices.
+   * Concurrent operating modes are not supported(Both AP and STA simultaneously )
    * DHCPS from the Ethernet interface is enabled when Bridge is switch to STA mode.
    * MAC packet routing is handled at the application level in STA mode.
    * The Bridge's end node (WLAN/Ethernet) cannot communicate with the Bridge device.